tainna-andryelli/golang-universe/readme.md

 ## Structure

-The repository is organized according to the main topics of the roadmap:
+The repository is organized according to the main topics:

-- `learn-the-basics/` - Go fundamentals and syntax
-- `going-deeper/` - Go Modules, Goroutines, channels, pointers and concurrency patterns
-- `building-clis/` - Cobra, urfave/cli
-- `orms/`
-- `web/`
-- `logging/`
-- `real-time-communication/`
-- `api-clients/`
-- `testing/`
-- `tools-for-microservices/`
+- `go-developer-roadmap`

 ## 🛠 Technologies